 Adams and Wynn Bullock, Lynn Radekas professional photography

-career spans more than forty-five years.
-His love of the grand
+career spans fifty years.
+His love of the grand landscapes and

-landscapes and intimate details of the American West was born
+intimate details of the American West was born on his first

 Lynn Radekas Black and White